Lighting Technician Services

 Experienced Crews

-Lighting technicians with credits on Film Center Serbia-supported features and international co-productions at Filmski Grad.
+Lighting technicians with credits on Film Center Serbia-supported features and global co-productions at Filmski Grad.

 02.